 On the earcups, you’ll find two holes – one for the detachable microphone and the other for the 3.5mm cable, both of which we’ll discuss further down below.
 In addition to this, both earcups also feature a nifty bass slider that gives the driver either more or less space to reverberate, depending on whether you keep it opened or closed.

 It’s a unique feature that functions well, but at the same time feels a bit gimmicky, especially when you consider how there’s no way to tinker with the other frequencies.

-And of course, the padding is superb.
-The padding on the headband makes it so that headset never feels too heavy or uncomfortable and as for the ear cushions, you get two pairs to choose from – ones are foam and the others fake leather.
+Also, the padding is of course superb.
+The padding on the headband makes it so that the headset never feels too heavy or uncomfortable.
+As for the ear cushions, you get two pairs to choose from – ones are foam and the others fake leather.